A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Proofs of the results

 Assume that the above bound is strict.
 Let us fix $K_4$, and increase $K_3$ and $K_1$ simultaneously such that

 is preserved.
-This will strictly increase the overall expression because $K_3/(K_3+N_1)$ is strictly increasing in $K_3$, and \eqref{C0constraintc1} is preserved.
+This strictly increases the overall expression because $K_3/(K_3+N_1)$ is strictly increasing in $K_3$, and \eqref{C0constraintc1} is preserved.
 This shows that \eqref{constraintc2} must hold with equality for any maximizer and completes the argument in the case of $\rho\geq 0$.